Qyuzet/hopfield-network-visualizer/README.md

 ## License
 MIT

+Initial Grid: You start with a noisy grid (a version of a grid that is similar but not exactly the same as the memorized one).

+Energy Calculation: At the start, the code calculates the "energy" of the current grid.
+Energy is a measure of how well the grid matches the stored patterns.
+The goal is to reduce the energy to a minimum (which means the grid is as close as possible to a memorized pattern).

+Update the Grid: The grid is then updated in a series of steps.
+Each element of the grid is updated based on the sum of its interactions with all the other elements in the grid.
+If the sum is positive, the element is set to +1; if it's negative, it's set to -1.
+These updates are designed to bring the grid closer to a stored pattern.

+Recalculate Energy: After each update, the energy is recalculated.
+If the energy doesn't change from one iteration to the next, that means the grid has stabilized and no further changes are needed.

+Break on Convergence: When the energy no longer changes between iterations, the system is considered to have converged.
+At this point, the grid is assumed to have settled into the closest pattern that was previously stored, even though it started from a noisy or incomplete version.
 ##  Acknowledgments
 Inspiration:
 Hopfield, J. (1982).
 Neural networks and physical systems with emergent collective computational abilities..
 Proceedings of the National Academy of Sciences of the United States of America, 79 8, 2554-8 . https://doi.org/10.1073/PNAS.79.8.2554.